acidus-effect/dotnet-quantify-repository-enum/README.md

 ## Unit Enum Report

 [UnitEnumReportGenerator](src/Quantify.Repository.Enum/Report/UnitEnumReportGenerator.cs) can be used to generate a report, containing errors and warnings related to the unit enum.
-This information can be used in unit test, to validate the structure of your custom unit enum.
+This information can be used in unit tests, to validate the structure of your custom unit enum.

 ```csharp
 var reportGenerator = new UnitEnumReportGenerator();